Balloon boy hoax: Helium balloon

 Richard Heene said the saucer-shaped balloon was an early prototype of a vehicle which "people can pull out of their garage and hover above traffic".
 He also stated that, once "the high voltage timer" was switched on, the balloon "would emit one million volts every five minutes for one minute" in order to "move left and right—horizontal".

 The balloon, 20 ft in diameter and 5 ft high, was constructed from plastic tarps taped together, covered with an aluminum foil and held together with string and duct tape.
 Its base, in which Falcon allegedly rode, was a box made from a very thin piece of plywood and cardboard on the side, also held together by string and duct tape.

 Fully inflated, a balloon of this size would contain just over 1000 cuft of helium.
 Helium's lift capacity at sea level and 0 °C is 1.113 kg/m3 (0.07 lbs/ft3) and decreases at higher altitudes and at higher temperatures.
 The volume of helium in the balloon has been estimated as being able to lift a total load, including the balloon material and the structure beneath it, of 65 lbs at sea level and 48 lbs at 8000 ft.

 Fort Collins is at an elevation of about 5000 ft and the balloon was estimated to have reached 7000 ft.

 Incident

 The family said they first suspected Falcon Heene was missing when, immediately after the balloon had taken off, Falcon's brother told them that he had seen the six-year-old climb into the balloon's basket beforehand.
 A home video released the following day shows the launch of the balloon.
 Richard inspects the basket, then his family count down in unison "three, two, one" before releasing the cord.
 Apparently believing the balloon to be tethered a few feet from the ground, the family starts screaming in distress when it floats off into the sky.
-Richard Heene, who can be seen kicking the wood frame that supported the balloon, yelled amidst a myriad of obscene words, "You didn't put the fucking tether down!"
+Richard Heene, who can be seen kicking the wood frame that supported the balloon, yelled amidst myriad obscene words, "You didn't put the fucking tether down!"
 Falcon is nowhere to be seen and nobody mentions the possibility of Falcon being in the balloon.